ahammadshawki8/ahammadshawki8/README.md

 I grew up in Dhaka, Bangladesh.
 I am intersted in participating different Olympiads.
 I like Math, Problem Solving, Programming and Painting.

 Professionally, I am very passionate about applications of Deep Learning, Machine Learning and Artificial Intelligence.
 Python is my favourite programming language.
 Currently, I am working in a project about "Data Structures and Algorithms in Python".
 This project focuses implementing different data structures and algorithms in Python language.

-If you need to contact me, send an email to ahammadshawki8@gmail.com